Elective CPD - real estate

-Please note as additional activities are added to this list throughout the year you may wish to check this page periodically for new activities that may suit your interests.
+Please note additional activities are added to this list throughout the year.
+You can check this page periodically for new activities which may suit your needs or interests.

 Retain your certificate of attendance in a safe place as evidence of your participation in the CPD program.
 You may be requested to provide evidence of completion of you CPD courses upon renewal of your triennial certificate or certificate of registration.